tardate/LittleArduinoProjects/Electronics101/Switches/MomentarySPSTWithLED/README.md

-# #xxx SPST Momentary Push-buttons with LED
+# #854 SPST Momentary Push-buttons with LED

 Testing some push-button switches with built-in LEDs.
 I've used a CD4069 inverter-based latching circuit to demonstrate toggling the LED on and off.